metal3-io/metal3-io.github.io/try-it.md

 test1   deprovisioning
 ```

-### Centos target hosts only, image configuration
+### 2.4.
+Centos target hosts only, image configuration

-If you want to deploy Ubuntu hosts, please skip this next section.
+If you want to deploy Ubuntu hosts, please skip this section.

-As shown in the [prerequisites](#prerequisites) section the preferred OS image for CentOS is version 8 for both the system where the metal3-dev-env environment is configured and the target cluster.
+As shown in the [prerequisites](#prerequisites) section, the preferred OS image for CentOS is version 8.
+Actually, for both the system where the metal3-dev-env environment is configured and the target cluster nodes.

 > warning "Warning"
 > There is an ongoing effort to move from CentOS 7 to CentOS 8, this means that in a near future CentOS 7 will not be supported or at least tested.
 Therefore, we suggest moving to CentOS 8 if possible.